imehedi357/chat_bot/README.md

+# English Chat Bot

+## Requirements

+1. Node.js v18.18 or Latest
+2. npm or yarn

+## Installation

+(In the root of project directory)

+### 'npm install'

+To install the required dependencies from package.json file

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).